• Skip to primary navigation

 How to make Reese's peanut butter cup brownies

-Ready?
+Ready to get started?
 Let's get baking!

 Step 1: Preheat your oven to 160°C (or 140°C if you're using a fan oven) and line an 8x8-inch tin with baking paper.

-Step 2: Break up 200g of 70% dark chocolate and add it to a saucepan along with 180g of butter.
+Step 2: Break up 200g of 70% dark chocolate into pieces and add it to a saucepan along with 180g of butter.
 Place it over low heat on the stove and stir gently until it's fully melted and there are no lumps left.

 Leave the mixture to cool for around 10-15 minutes, which will ensure the rest of the ingredients don't get cooked by the residual heat.